mars/crak-buildpack/README.md

 To make calls through the proxy, use relative URL's in the React app which will be proxied to the configured target URL.

-Using the Kong gateway included in this buildpack, there are two level of prefixing.
-In `/api/service/`:

-  * `/api/` is Kong's prefix
-  * `/api/` + `service/` is the complete backend-specific prefix

-Here's how the proxy might rewrite a few requests:
+Using the Kong gateway included in this buildpack, how the proxy might rewrite a few requests:

 ```
-/api/search/results
+/api/search-results
   → https://search.example.com/results

 /api/accounts/users/me